emrgnt-cmplxty/fermi/docs/docs/4.tools/near-api-js/quick-reference.md

 ---
 id: quick-reference
-title: Using JavaScript API to interact with Axion
+title: Using JavaScript API to interact with Fermi
 sidebar_label: Using JavaScript API
 ---